booch/presentations/Booleans_Are_Easy/slides.md

 ???

 * We should use a single field to represent the state.
-* We can use one of the state machine gems, or implement our own.
-    * The gems usually have some other nice features that are also helpful.
 * This doesn't look like a big improvement.
-    * But it prevents us from ever getting into a state that is meaningless or invalid.
+    * It **does** prevent us from ever getting into a state that is meaningless or invalid.
     * It ensures that the order of the options in (what's now) our case statement doesn't matter.
 * Can we do better still?